shashankbafna/cowin-vaccination-book-slot/README.md

       -  Search for userbot **Name**:_CowinAuto_ (**UserName**: "_@CowinAutoBot_") in the telegram app.
       -  Click START or Say hi to the bot - *BOT WILL NOT RESPOND AT THIS MOMENT, Proceed to startup.*
    -  Startup:
       If all the above steps are done, we are good to fire the script.
+Type below command in command prompt (already opened during installation)
       - `python ./cowinVaccinationSlotAutoBooking.py`
       - Follow the on screen instructions after starting the script.
    ![image](https://user-images.githubusercontent.com/54980800/120200314-d2c94280-c241-11eb-98d3-84ae76b6a23f.png)
    After posting the Subscribe message on telegram,
    ![image](https://user-images.githubusercontent.com/54980800/120201561-37d16800-c243-11eb-96e1-1ccbb84ac9ba.png)

    After this, just read the updates & inputs required in telegram.
+On laptop/computer screen, the logs will be printed.

 ## SELECTION & FEATURES:
    -  Inputs: